V1kata/Project-defence-softuni/README.md

 ## After all things are set and server is up and running, there is a brief description of the site:

 - There are public and private parts.
-As required, the public pages of the site are listed below, whereas all additional pages are accessible upon registration and login.
+As required, the public pages of the site are listed below, whereas all additional(private) pages are accessible upon registration and login.
 - Public pages:
     * Main page;
     * Catalogue page;